antmicro/topwrap/docs/source/pipeline_manager.md

     ./run
     ```

-    After executing the above-mentioned commands, the Pipeline Manager server is running on `http://127.0.0.1:5000` and waiting for an external application (i.e. Topwrap) to connect on `http://127.0.0.1:9000`.
+    After executing the above-mentioned commands, the Pipeline Manager server is waiting for an external application (i.e. Topwrap) to connect on `127.0.0.1:9000` and you can connect to the web GUI frontend in your browser on `http://127.0.0.1:5000`.

 2. Establish connection with Topwrap